-Hood and Fascia Installation:
+Hood and Fascia installation:

-- Check the job construction drawings to see if the hood has multiple parts (such as a two sided hood with a fascia, two sided hood without a top piece, three sided hood with a flared top bead, etc).
-See Figure 10.4 for possible hood configurations. - 2.
+- 1. Determine what type of hood was provided.
+This can be done by: - Looking for a 'D' hood strap or clip angles welded to the brackets. - Looking in the hood box and comparing to the job construction drawings. - 2.
+If a square hood is provided, check the job construction drawings to see if it has multiple parts (such as a two sided hood with a removable soffit, two sided hood without a top piece, two sided hood with a sloped top, etc).
+See Figure 13.1 for possible hood configurations. - 3.
 Fasten the hood and fascia accordingly using the fasteners provided.
-Ensure hoods with multiple sections overlap correctly.
-Square hoods should end flush with the outer edge of the brackets. - 3.
-If there is a hood support provided, the hood sections do not overlap at the hood support.
-They should butt against each other and a hood splice cover is provided to cover the joint.
+Ensure hoods with multiple sections overlap correctly. - 'D' hoods end between the brackets. - Square hoods end flush with the outer edge of the brackets. - 4.
+If there is a hood support: - 'D' hood sections overlap the centerline of the hood support by 1/2". - Square hood sections do not overlap at the hood support.
+They butt against each other and a hood splice cover is provided to cover the joint, see Figure 13.2.